giuliofilippi/SeaViz/README.md

 rtmidi is the python package that allows for the reception and generation of midi information, and allows us to open a synthetic midi port for reception of a DAW.

 # pygame
+We use pygame to visualize our instrument, and animate useful or esthetic visual information.